Saint Michael Fighting the Dragon: Characteristics

 Albrecht Dürer considered printmaking to be one of the most important art forms, possibly even equal to the art of painting.
 His technical skill is well demonstrated in St. Michael Fighting the Dragon.
 The influence of Dürer's training under Michael Wolgemut on the quality of Dürer's works can be seen in the vast amount of detail in the print.
 Dürer includes details ranging from the small trees surrounding the town to details of St. Michael's face.
 Dürer uses atmospheric perspective to create the illusion of space by depicting the mountains with less detail the farther away they are supposed to be.
 He creates different light and dark tones through his use of lines.
-In respect to the poses of the figures, especially Archangel Michael, Dürer broke with the traditional pose for a hero fighting against evil that was more elegant and instead put St. Michael in a pose that captures the magnitude of the task at hand.
+In respect to the poses of the figures, especially Archangel Michael, Dürer broke with the traditional pose for a hero fighting against evil that was viewed as more elegant.
+Instead Dürer put St. Michael in a pose which captures the magnitude of the task at hand.
 St. Michael's eyebrows are furrowed with concentration and his hands are on the sword, about to fiercely attack the dragon.
 All original woodcuts in the series were made on pear wood.